Run Service

 run job::modify

-The run job::modify command enables you to modify the definitions of a running job that is currently held (that is, a job for which processing has been stopped), based on job definitions that you define through a Job Definitions file.
+The run job::modify command enables you to modify the definitions of a running job that is currently held and the processing is stopped, based on job definitions in a Job Definitions file.

-Currently, you can modify running jobs of the following types:
+Currently, you can modify the following types of running jobs:

 • Command